outlast/outlast-framework/README.md

 Outlast Framework
 =================

-The open-source Outlast Framework combines client-side javascript with a model-view-controller server-side PHP interface that is a joy to use.
-It’s design allows a simple workflow for front- and backend development, turning chaotic code into a standardized work of art.
+Outlast Framework is an MVC-based PHP framework built specifically for dev shops and agencies.

-Visit [Outlast Framework's](http://framework.outlast.hu/) website to learn more about getting started.
+Visit [Outlast Framework's](http://framework.outlast.io/) website to learn more about getting started.

+Warning: this 21.1 release is the final release of Outlast Framework - support has ended as of January 2021.
+For new projects, consider using [Laravel](https://laravel.com).

 So what makes Outlast Framework special?
 ----------------------------------------

- - client- and server-side features abound: ajax, pushstate, and other HTML5 goodies are fun to use
- - modular design allows you to create (and/or use) plugins, extend, customize, and reuse them
- - a django-inspired template system with powerful template inheritance features
- - super-nice model and db api: never worry about multi-table joins or SQL syntax – unless of course you want to
- - connects to WordPress (via plugin), so blogging and CMS is built-in
- - heavily standardized, so once you know it, it’s predictable and logical, no matter who wrote the code
- - developed and supported by us (Outlast) while also being free and open-source
+Developing and supporting dozens or even hundreds of projects?
+Outlast Framework aims to standardize and modularize this process at a level that goes beyond anything you’ve seen in a PHP framework…

+It has all the usual goodies you expect (open source, MVC design, powerful templating engine, ORM, built-in unit-testing, etc.) but adds a convention-over-configuration attitude, and a unique approach to modularity.

 Grab a copy of Outlast Framework
 --------------------------------

 Outlast Framework is actively developed and used on several production sites.
 It is considered ready for a production environment.
 Only tested changes considered stable enough are typically pushed as Github releases.

-That said, there are still some incomplete features in OFW, so if you have requests or run into trouble [let us know](http://framework.outlast.hu/support/).
+That said, there are still some incomplete features in OFW, so if you have requests or run into trouble [let us know](http://framework.outlast.io/support/).

 Releases are published every few months and [can be grabbed here](https://github.com/outlast/outlast-framework/releases).